drivechain-project/docs/bip1-hashrate-escrow.md

 #### Notes on M1

 The escrow will "reuse" the same address over and over.
 But notice that there is no privacy loss due to address reuse, because the address in question does not "belong" to any specific individual.
-Furthermore, the transactions could already be linked by just watching the account for deposits ...this, in fact, is exactly what a sidechain must do in order to make main-to-side transfers.
+Furthermore, the transactions in question could already be linked by just watching the Hashrate Escrow for deposits ...this, in fact, is exactly what a sidechain must do in order to make main-to-side transfers.

 #### M2 -- "ACK Sidechain Proposal"